Shilcof/frontend-track-builder/README.md

 To stop hosting the aplication, simply enter control + 'C' into the terminal where it is running.

+Also in the trackAPI.js file you must amend the port and websocket address to the localhosting that you use.
+Then open the index.html file in your browser.

 From here you can create your own tracks, and if you use separate private browser windows, will be able to see cars moving in each page.

 ## Contributing